What is Strep A, can it be treated and what are the symptoms to look out for?

-The UK Health Security Agency (UKHSA) said there had been a rise in rare invasive Group A strep this year, particularly in children under 10, with five deaths of under-10s in England since September.
+The UK Health Security Agency (UKHSA) said there had been a rise in rare invasive Group A strep this year, particularly in children under 10, with a number of deaths in England and cases across the UK.

-Cases of Group A Streptococcus have also been reported in Wales and Scotland but there have been no deaths.

 Group A strep bacteria can cause many different infections, ranging from minor illnesses to deadly diseases.